Sea Ice

 Scientists cross instruments over a lead in Arctic sea ice using plywood.
 Even during the winter leg of the year-long Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition, sea ice was dynamic.
 Scientists had to constantly observe their instruments out on the ice. — Credit: Julienne Stroeve, NSIDC

 Leads are narrow, linear cracks in the ice that form when ice floes diverge or shear as they move parallel to each other.
 The formation of leads is similar to mid-ocean ridges or shear zones that form from Earth's moving tectonic plates.
 The width of leads varies from a couple of meters to over a kilometer.
-Leads can often branch or intersect, creating a complex network of linear features in the ice.
-In the winter, leads begin to freeze almost immediately from the cold air.
+Leads can often branch or intersect, creating a complex network of linear features in the ice that can extend over hundreds of kilometers.

 Leads are important for several reasons.
 First, seasonal changes influence local and regional climate.
-Leads are much darker than surrounding ice, which during the summer, results in relatively lower albedo, or the ability to reflect light.
+Leads are much darker than surrounding ice, which during the summer, results in relatively lower albedo (ability to reflect light).
 Because of lower reflectivity, leads absorb more solar energy than the surrounding ocean, which heats the water in the leads and speeds up the melting of surrounding ice.
-At the beginning of winter, as sea ice begins to refreeze in leads, brine adds salt to the open ocean layer.
-In leads that persist throughout the winter, relatively warm ocean water is exposed to the cold atmosphere, releasing heat and moisture into the atmosphere.
+In summer, leads may remain open and expand, or they may close if winds and/or ocean currents push the surrounding ice together.
+Leads forming in winter will generally start to refreeze very quickly, and this refreezing process adds salt to the open ocean layer.
+While the lead remains open in winter, it releases heat and moisture to the atmosphere.
 Thus, leads are often accompanied by low-level clouds downwind.
+As in summer, a wintertime lead may close because winds or ocean currents push the surrounding ice together.

 Leads are also important for wildlife.
 Seals, whales, penguins, and other animals rely on leads for access to oxygen.
 Polar bears in the Arctic often hunt near leads because they know that their prey is likely to come to the surface to breathe in such areas.